 The group life insurance benefits are based on certain features that define the terms and conditions of the policy.

-- The master contract - The employer or the group organiser will purchase the master contract in a group life insurance plan and will be responsible for making the premium payments regularly.
+- The master contract: In a group life insurance plan, the employer or group organiser buys a single master contract that covers all members under one policy and is responsible for making the premium payments regularly.
 The premium will be based on the number of members and the coverage amount.
 If the number of members increases, there will be a corresponding increase in the premium.
 The master contract will be issued to the sole policyholder detailing the persons covered, terms and conditions, and the benefits of the group life insurance.

 Conclusion